 \subsection{Connected Components}

-The goal of this section will be to determine the connected components of $\mathcal{H}$ and in particular show that the subspace $\mathcal{H}_\infty$ is connected.
-Briefly, the idea will be to use the density theorem to show that there is a path connected subset which is dense in $\mathcal{H}_\infty$.
+The goal of this section will be to determine the connected components of $\mathcal{H}$, in particular showing that the subspace $\mathcal{H}_\infty$ is connected.
+Briefly, the idea will be to use the density theorem to show that there is a path connected subset that is dense in $\mathcal{H}_\infty$.

 For a hyperbolic $3$-manifold $M$, we have a map $L_M:\mathcal{F}M\rightarrow\mathcal{H}$ such that $L_M(f)=(M,f)$.
 The set is called the \textbf{leaf} of $\mathcal{H}$ corresponding to $M$.
 Biringer and Ab\'{e}rt discuss a similar leaf decomposition of the space of pointed Riemannian $d$-manifolds in \cite{IAN}.